Optimal selection of sample-size dependent common subsets of covariates for multi-task regression prediction: Introduction

-In Section \ref{sec:predd} we define the problem and the basic results and notation for a single regression dataset, as a preliminary to the main part, Section \ref{sec:Jind}, where we consider model selection for several regression datasets.
+In Section \ref{sec:predd} we restate the problem and provide some basic results and notation for a single regression dataset, as a preliminary to the main part, Section \ref{sec:Jind}, where we consider the multi-task problem of model selection for several regression datasets.
 In Section \ref{sec:GENO} we discuss the GENO measure of the relative quality of models.
 In Section \ref{sec:sims} we demonstrate the results by simulations, and in Section \ref{sec:med} we discuss an application to a medical management problem of predicting service times, that is, visit durations of patients in hospital.
-Section \ref{sec:AppA} is an appendix that contains all the proofs.
+Section \ref{sec:AppA} is an appendix containing the proofs.
 Appendix B summarizes the notation used in the paper.

-\section{Prediction error with random covariates: A single sample}
+\section{Prediction error with random covariates: A single dataset}

-We start with the case $|{\cal G}|={\cal J}=1$, that is, with selection of a model for prediction given a single regression dataset.
-This is the case treated in the standard model selection literature.
-In this case the distinction between $N=N_1$ and $n$ may seem artificial.
-However, we consider this case as a starting point.
-Therefore, for now we assume that we observe a sample of size $N$: $\{({\bf X}_i, Y_i)\}$ of iid pairs from some distribution $G$ that we use as a training set for model selection, that is, for choosing a model for prediction of a future $Y$ from ${\bf X}$, with parameters that will be estimated using $n$ observations from $G$.
+We start with $|{\cal G}|={\cal J}=1$, that is, with selection of a model for prediction given a training set consisting of a single regression dataset.
+This case is treated in the standard model selection literature.
+Although our real interest is in results for large $\cal J$, we consider ${\cal J}=1$ as a starting point which simplifies the notation while allowing us to present some of the ideas used in the general case.
+For now our training set $\cal T$ consists of a single dataset $D_1=\{({\bf X}_i, Y_i)\}_1^N$ of $N:=N_1$ iid pairs from some distribution $G:=G_1$.
+The distinction between $N$ and $n$ may seem artificial in this case, but we shall make it and consider prediction based on any sample size $n$ for later purposes.
+We use $D_1$ for selecting a subset of covariates for linear prediction of a future $Y$ from ${\bf X}$ distributed by $G$, with parameters that will be estimated using a dataset $D=\{({\bf X}_i, Y_i)\}_1^n$ of $n$ observations from $G$.

 We derive some results that will be needed for the general case ${\cal J}>1$, to be discussed in Section \ref{sec:Jind}.
-Subsets of the covariates are denoted by $p$, $q$, etc. With a slight abuse of notation we denote the size of the set also by $p$, rather than $|p|$.
-We refer to the associated linear model as model $p$.
-For now, we fix $p$ and suppress it in our notation.
-Later we shall distinguish between the set of $d$ of all covariates, that is, ${\bf X} \in \mathbb{R}^d$, and subsets of covariates denote by $p$ or $q$.
+Subsets of the covariates are denoted by letters like $\mathpzc P$, $\mathpzc Q$, etc., and their sizes by $p$ and $q$, etc. We refer to the associated linear model as model $\mathpzc P$.
+For now we fix $\mathpzc P$ and suppress it in most of our notation and instead of ${\bf X}^{(\mathpzc P)}$ we write ${\bf X}$ and assume it is in $\mathbb{R}^p$.
+The same holds for other vectors and matrices.
+Later we shall assume that ${\bf X} \in \mathbb{R}^d$, and consider different subsets of covariates.